axibase/atsd/api/data/messages/delete.md

 ## Deleting All Messages

-Truncate the 'atsd_message' table which causes all records to be removed.
+Truncate the `atsd_message` table which causes all records to be removed.

 ```sh
 echo "truncate 'atsd_message'" | /opt/atsd/hbase/bin/hbase shell